setState demystified

 React took the web development community by storm with its great success.
 Now there are also several "React replacement" libraries, which keep API compatibility but promise to be "better" in several ways (generally speed and code size), and some of them have been used in high-profile projects instead of the "original" React.
 And, last but not least, Facebook itself is rewriting the React internals, making the fiber-based version 16 a de-facto "API-compatible reimplementation".
 In this talk we'll see why these different implementation exist, how they differ from each other, and which one you should pick for your next project.

 In times where a jungle of JavaScript frameworks wants to solve every conceivable problem in web app development, creating headaches and javascript fatigue in the process, Elm offers a different approach.
 Elm is a functional programming language that you can use instead of JavaScript — or alongside it.
 It builds on the concepts virtual dom and unidirectional data flow popularized by React and Redux, but with a sound typesystem, built-in immutability, and an amazing compiler that catches errors before you even run your code.
 Simply put, Elm is a great language that will make your backend team jealous.
+In this talk you'll see how Elm works and learn how to use it to build a web app.
+I will emphasize the advantages and disadvantages it brings compared to React with Redux (my current JS favourite).
+This talk is not aimed at experienced functional programmers coming from languages such as Haskell, but rather JavaScript developers seeking a more functional approach in their daily work.
+It serves both as a introduction to Elm and typed, ML-style functional programming.

 Storybook is a tool for developing ui components in isolation.
 And it's also for documentation and testing.
 I'd like to give you an overview of the stack that makes up storybook.
 But also I want to talk about what it's like maintaining a project like this.
 How did we go from 0 maintainers to 20+ and what were the lessons learned?